LuigiClemente/manuals/Gutricious Glucose Monitoring System Guide.md

----

 # Continuous Glucose Monitoring System Quick Start Guide

 Welcome to your Continuous Glucose Monitoring System!
-This guide will help you set up and use your glucose monitoring device easily and effectively.
-Please read all instructions carefully before proceeding.
-Let’s get started!
+This guide will assist you in setting up and using your glucose monitoring device efficiently.
+Please follow all instructions carefully to ensure accurate results for your health assessment and to complete your Gutricious test with ease.

-### Who Can Use This Device?
+### Intended Use

-This system is designed for adults over 18 and teenagers with parental supervision.
-It assists in managing diabetes by tracking glucose trends and detecting patterns of hyperglycemia and hypoglycemia, supporting both immediate and long-term therapy adjustments.
+This system is designed for individuals over 18 and for teenagers with parental supervision.
+It provides continuous glucose monitoring to help track sugar trends and detect patterns of high and low glucose levels, offering valuable insights for personalised health management.

-### What’s in Your Kit?
+### What’s Inside Your Kit

-- **Alcohol Wipe:** To clean and sterilize the application site.
+- **Alcohol Wipe:** For cleaning and sterilising the application site.
-- **Sensor Applicator:** Contains the sensor and helps apply it to your skin.
+- **Sensor Applicator:** Contains the sensor and assists with applying it to the skin.
-- **Cover:** Protects the sensor and ensures it stays securely in place.
+- **Sensor Cover:** Protects the sensor, ensuring it remains securely in place.

-### Important Information
+### Important Reminders

-- **MRI Precaution:** Remove the CGM device before any Magnetic Resonance Imaging (MRI).
-- **Pregnancy:** This system has not been evaluated for use in pregnant women.

-### Device Description

-The new generation glucose monitoring device is the smallest in its class, designed to minimize inconvenience and maximize comfort.
-The sensor includes a small, flexible tip that is inserted just under the skin and can be worn for up to 15 days, allowing for continuous data collection over an extended period.

-### Setting Up Your Device

-#### 1. Download the App

-- **Scan the QR Code:** Use your smartphone to scan the QR code included in your kit to download the glucose monitoring app from the Google Play Store or Apple App Store.
+- **Timing for Cookie Consumption:** Ideally, begin monitoring the night before your test or, at minimum, 60 minutes before consuming the breakfast cookies to ensure accurate tracking.
-- **Register Your Device:** Follow the app's on-screen instructions to set up your device and create your user profile.
+- **Register Your Device and App Installation:**

-#### 2. Sensor Application

-**Select Insertion Area:**
+  - Use the QR code on the glucose monitor device to install the CGM app on your smartphone.
+This will allow you to set up your device, register it, and enable glucose tracking through the app.
+  - Confirm that your device is fully set up and registered in the CGM app before proceeding with the sensor application.

+### Step-by-Step Instructions

+#### 1. Preparation

+- **Open the Kit Carefully:** Confirm that all items listed above are present.
+- **Choose an Application Site:** Select either the back of your upper arm or abdomen:
-- **Upper Arm:** The back of your upper arm is recommended, avoiding muscles on the outer side.
+  - **Upper Arm:** Apply to the back of the arm, avoiding muscles on the outer side.
-- **Abdomen:** Avoid the waistband, stretch marks, and injection sites, ensuring the insertion point is at least 5 cm away from your navel.
+  - **Abdomen:** Avoid the waistband, stretch marks, or any previous injection sites.
+Ensure the application point is at least 5 cm away from your navel.

-**Application Steps:**

-1. **Sterilize the Area:**
-   - Clean the selected insertion site with the provided alcohol wipe and allow it to dry completely.
+- **Clean the Site:** Use the provided alcohol wipe to clean the selected application area, and allow it to dry completely.

+#### 2. Applying the Sensor

-2. **Prepare the Applicator:**
+- **Prepare the Applicator:**
   - Unscrew the cover from the sensor applicator and set it aside.

-3. **Apply the Sensor:**
+- **Apply the Sensor:**
   - Align the opening of the applicator with the skin at the chosen site.
-   - Press the applicator lightly against the skin and press the implantation button.
+  - Press the applicator lightly against the skin and push the implantation button.
-   - Wait a few seconds after hearing the click of the spring retracting to ensure the sensor is securely applied.
+  - Wait a few seconds after the click to ensure the sensor is securely attached.

-4. **Remove the Applicator:**
+- **Remove the Applicator:**
-   - Gently pull the applicator away from the sensor.
-The puncture needle will retract automatically.
+  - Carefully pull the applicator away from the skin.
+The puncture needle will retract automatically, leaving the sensor in place.

-5. **Secure the Sensor:**
+- **Secure the Sensor:**
-   - Confirm that the sensor is firmly in place.
+  - Confirm that the sensor is firmly in place on your skin.
-   - Replace the cover on the sensor applicator for storage.
+  - Replace the cover on the applicator for storage, if applicable.

-### Data Collection
+### Data Collection and Logging

-- **Monitoring Duration:** While at least 3 days of continuous data collection is recommended, wearing the device for up to 15 days can provide more comprehensive insights into your glucose trends.
-- **Real-Time Monitoring:** Use the app to track your glucose levels in real-time and analyze trends for better diabetes management.
+- **Log Meals, Snacks, and Sugary Drinks**: During the 3 to 15 days of continuous monitoring, use the Gutricious app to log each meal, snack, and sugary drink you consume.
+Detailed logging will provide a clearer view of how your glucose levels respond to different foods and drinks.

+- **End of Monitoring**: Once you have completed your monitoring period, use the CGM device to generate a report of your glucose data.
+Save this report and submit it through the Gutricious app.

 ### Additional Benefits

-- **Long-Term Data:** Extended wear provides a broader view of glucose patterns, helping you and your healthcare provider make informed decisions.
+- **Extended Wear Data:** Wearing the device continuously for a minimum of 3 days provides essential insights into glucose patterns.
+For a more comprehensive view, wear the device for up to 15 days to support informed health decisions.
-- **Convenience:** The small and discreet design offers comfort and minimal disruption to daily activities.
+- **Comfortable Design:** The small, discreet sensor design provides maximum comfort and minimal disruption to daily activities.

+### Important Information

+- **MRI Precaution:** Remove the CGM device before undergoing any Magnetic Resonance Imaging (MRI).
+- **Pregnancy:** This system has not been evaluated for use in pregnant individuals.

-Thank you for choosing our Continuous Glucose Monitoring System.
-We’re here to provide you with valuable insights into your glucose levels and support your health management.
-If you have any questions or need assistance, please contact our support team.
+Thank you for choosing the Continuous Glucose Monitoring System.
+This device will provide valuable insights into your glucose levels and help support your health management goals.
+If you have any questions or need assistance, our support team is ready to assist you.

----